 You are hereby invited by The Council to bid for the requirements detailed in the RFQ documentation in accordance with the conditions outlined in this document (‘RFQ Guidance’).
 The purpose of this RFQ Guidance is to set out the instructions for the completion of the RFQ.

-Bidder’s responses to the RFQ are to be completed electronically using the Council’s Procurement portal (ProActis:
+Bidder’s responses to the RFQ are to be completed electronically using the Council’s Procurement portal ProActis:

 Proactis Supplier Networks - Proactis